Television in Australia: Television and programming in the 1960s

 The introduction of satellite broadcasting in the late 1960s allowed news stories and programs to be accessed from around the world.
 The first live satellite transmission occurred between Australia and the United Kingdom in 1966.
 The first direct telecast across the Pacific from North America to Australia took place on 6 June 1967 when "Australia Day" at Expo 67 in Montreal was broadcast live to Australia via a US satellite link.
 Prime Minister Harold Holt officially opened the Australian pavilion and visitors watched events including boomerang throwing, sheep-dog trials, wood chopping contests and tennis matches with members of the Australian Davis Cup team.

 In the afternoon a variety concert, 'Pop goes Australia', featured musicians Normie Rowe, Bobby Limb, Rolf Harris and The Seekers.
 The entire 10-hour program was televised live and several hundred thousand people across Australia sat up through the night to watch it.
 One newspaper reported that the picture was so clear that hundreds of viewers rang a Sydney television station to seek assurance that the pictures really were being broadcast live from Canada.

-Two weeks later, on 25 June 1967, Australia participated in the historic "Our World" broadcast, the first live global satellite television hookup involving fourteen countries.
+Two weeks later, on 25 June 1967, Australia participated in the historic Our World broadcast, the first live global satellite television hookup involving fourteen countries.
 The event is now chiefly remembered for the participation of The Beatles, who performed their new song "All You Need Is Love" live from the Abbey Road Studios in London.
 Australia's contribution showed a Melbourne tram leaving the depot for its early morning run, which caused some controversy as people felt that it was not a very exciting image of Australia.
 By 1970 as many as thirty-one programs were received via this manner.
-GTV-9 in Melbourne broke records in 1969 for the world's longest scheduled live telecast with its coverage of the Apollo 11 Moon landing, running for 163 hours, a record which has since been beaten.
+GTV-9 in Melbourne broke records in 1969 for the world's longest scheduled live telecast with its coverage of Apollo 11, running for 163 hours, a record which has since been beaten.
+As the signal from the moon was received at NASA's Honeysuckle Creek Tracking Station near Canberra, an Australian television executive boasted that "Just for once we were not at the end of the line, our accustomed place 'down under'".

 Even though the dominance of imported American and British programming continued, local production gradually increased in the 1960s and several important new Australian programs were launched.
 Crawford Productions' Melbourne-based police drama Homicide premiered on 20 October 1964 on HSV-7, soon followed on 11 November by the ATN-7 satirical sketch comedy series The Mavis Bramston Show (which at its peak drew an unprecedented 59% of the audience), the rural soap opera Bellbird on the ABC (1967), and for interstate viewers Graham Kennedy's In Melbourne Tonight or the Graham Kennedy Channel Nine Show.
 In addition to these, many programs still seen today were launched at this time including the ABC's acclaimed current affairs program Four Corners (1961) and Play School – now the country's longest-running children's show—as well as the Nine Network's Here's Humphrey, which both premiered in 1966.